 Higher Prices and Higher Wages

-One obvious drawback to being the most isolated continental capital city in the world is the higher price of goods in Perth.
-You’re paying a bit more to cover the costs of freight and logistics in getting those goods delivered, in addition to the higher labor costs.
+Being the most isolated continental capital city in the world brings with it slightly higher prices of goods in Perth.
+You’re paying a bit more to cover the costs of freight and logistics in getting those goods delivered.
 Milk is about 15 cents more per liter in Perth than in Sydney and Melbourne.
 Beer can cost up to $3 more in Perth’s restaurants than in Sydney’s.
 And worst of all for me: coffee is so expensive it’s actually on par with what the average cup of coffee in London goes for (AU$4.43 on average).

-Even more discouraging for visitors is that both the average hotel room and the average three course meal are up to 25% more expensive in Perth than in Melbourne or Sydney, two cities that aren’t exactly lacking in tourists.
-You can thank the mining boom for these price hikes: mine workers with inflated salaries can easily afford these things when they visit Perth, but why would tourists want to spend more money not only to get to such a remote location, but also to stay and eat there?
-If Perth had something iconic like the Sydney Opera House, famous beaches, or world class arts and culture, it might be easier to justify the expense – but without any massive must-see to its credit, the high cost of visiting surely isn’t helping Perth’s tourism.
+Even more discouraging for visitors is that both the average hotel room and the average three course meal are up to 25% more expensive in Perth than in Melbourne or Sydney.
+You can thank the mining boom for these price hikes: mine workers with inflated salaries can easily afford these things when they visit Perth, but tourists may need to budget a little better when travelling there.

-It’s a slightly different story if you live in Perth, though.
+It’s a slightly different story if you’re living in Perth, though.
 Perth locals enjoy higher wages on average than those in other Australian cities, which makes the higher cost of living slightly more tolerable.

-So in Perth you’ll find a plethora of single young men who are FIFO workers with money to burn.
-I was eager to meet some of these specimen (for research purposes, obviously), but our schedules never aligned.
-But lucky Anna found a guy on Tinder who took her out on the Swan River to go jetskiing, and then for a nice dinner.
-If you’re looking to meet generous, adventurous guys on your Australian travels, I’d say the FIFO workers in Perth are a sure bet.
+So you’ll find a plethora of single young men living in Perth who are FIFO workers with money to burn.
+Anna found a guy on Tinder who took her out on the Swan River to go jetskiing, and then for a nice dinner.
+If you’re looking to meet generous, adventurous guys on your Australian travels, I’d say the FIFO workers living in Perth are a sure bet.

 The NOR-SOR Rivalry